malcolm-brooks/platform-engineer-challenge/terraform/README.md

 # CI/CD

 I have not automated the deployment runs at this time.
-During our initial discussion I was told that you already had automation wrapping Terraform for deployments so i chose to focus the available time on creating a working Terraform config rather than reinventing the CI/CD wheele.
+During our initial discussion I was told that you already had automation wrapping Terraform for deployments so I chose to focus the available time on creating a working Terraform config rather than reinventing the CI/CD wheel.

 If we did need to add this layer then we could wrap the terraform apply in a Github Action, or use AWS Pipelines and Github webhooks.